 Rod Sutherland, Principal, Tumby Bay Area School

-FRRR is inviting Expressions of Interest from community-based, not-for-profit organisations that wish to participate in the program.
-It is expected that community organisations invited to participate will ensure that the vouchers are distributed to students in greatest need in their community
+FRRR invited Expressions of Interest from community-based, not-for-profit organisations that wished to participate in the program.
+It was expected that community organisations invited to participate will ensure that the vouchers are distributed to students in greatest need in their community